neo-project/docs/en-us/sc/quickstart/getting-started-csharp.md

 After you compile it successfully you will see `SmartContract1.avm` in the `bin/Debug` directory, which is the file that is generated as the NEO smart contract.

 ![compile smart contract](../../../assets/compile_smart_contract.png)

+> [!Note]
+>
+> - Given that neon compiles .dll with nep-8 by default, which conflicts with nep-5, thus we need to execute .avm using neon compatible mode; otherwise the contract cannot be invoked properly.
+>
+>   Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command (replace nep5.dll with your own project file):
+>
+>   `neon yourcontractname.dll --compatible`
+>
+> - For other issues you encounter during the process of  setting up the smart contract development environment, refer to [FAQ](../../faq.md).

 Now that you have completed the configuration of the NEO smart contract development environment.